rsoesemann/fflib-apex-common-builder/README.md

 - Q: Why that? *A: Because 90% of the LOC are setup code.
 And the majority cares about creating records in the right order.*
 - Q: Ok, but isn't that how Salesforce works. *A: Maybe.
 But why not make our lifes easiert and hide all the technical plumbing away?*

-We need integration test for every non-trivial Salesforce application, because they are database applications.
+We need integration test for every non-trivial Salesforce application, simply because they are database applications.
 If we don't prove that all those well-tested, perfectly isolated or mocked units work with the database we don't know that our application will work in the real world.

-Writing Apex integration tests are a pain.
+Writing Apex integration tests is a pain.
 Just take this integration test from a [Trailhead module](https://trailhead.salesforce.com/modules/apex_patterns_sl/units/apex_patterns_sl_apply_uow_principles)

     @isTest
     private static void testService() {